-Fresh and crunchy, Parmesan Chive Corn on the Cob is the classic side dish recipe – hot and buttery for your next BBQ.
-Grilled or baked, it is perfect served with ribs and chicken!
+Fresh and crunchy, Parmesan Chive Corn on the Cob is the classic side dish recipe made hot and buttery for your next barbecue.
+Grilled or baked, it’s perfect served with ribs, chicken and beef.

 Did you know that there is a “right” way to shuck corn?
 Recently that I found out I had been shucking corn the wrong (hard) way for years… you know…standing over the sink, pulling off the husks and corn silk for what seems like FOREVER!
 Someone who I ridiculously call my “Corn Shuckin Superhero” showed me an easier way.
 Starting at the end where you can open the husks to see the corn, just rip down one or two husk leaves.
 Then break off the stem from the inside and pull the corn ear away from the remaining husks!
 Easy!